INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 ## 2. Scope <a name="scope"></a>

-This part provides a set of rules for the mapping of INSPIRE metadata elements with a new allocation in the GetCapabilities document in the OGC base standard.
+This part provides a set of rules for the mapping of INSPIRE metadata elements with a new allocation in the GetCapabilities document in the OGC base standard services and the Atom feed.

 ## 3. Mapping of INSPIRE elements in ExtendedCapabilities <a name="mapping-extended-capabilities"></a>